-4.2 PIRELLI TIRE GT
+4.2 PIRELLI TIRE SUPER TOURING / GRAND TOURING

-- 4.2.1 The PIRELLI Tire GT Championship is for all (non-VARAC) GT Sprint classes, regardless of which tires are used by the competitor.
-Eligible competitors (see Section 4.1.1 above) will accumulate championship points. - 4.2.2 To be eligible for the PIRELLI Tire GT Championship sponsorship funds the competitor shall register for the series using the appropriate Series registration form available at the CASC-OR website in the form section (https://www.casc.on.ca/road-racing/rules).
-Also see section 7.7 below. - 4.2.3 To receive the PIRELLI Tire GT sponsorship funds, the Competitor must use PIRELLI Tires except when a tire size waiver is issued by CASC-OR.
+- 4.2.1 The PIRELLI Tire Championships are for all (non-VARAC) GT Sprint classes, regardless of which tires are used by the competitor.
+Eligible competitors (see Section 4.1.1 above) will accumulate championship points. - 4.2.2 To be eligible for the PIRELLI Tire Championship sponsorship funds the competitor shall register for the series using the following link: 2023 PIRELLI Tire Championship (motorsportreg.com).
+Also see section 7.7 below. - 4.2.3 To receive the PIRELLI Tire sponsorship funds, the Competitor must use PIRELLI Tires except when a tire size waiver is issued by the CASC-OR Race Director. - 4.2.4 To receive the PIRELLI Tire sponsorship funds, the Competitor must purchase their tires, even if they are not running on PIRELLI Tires, from the PIRELLI-appointed tire supplier Braidan Motorsport.

-- 4.2.4 To receive the PIRELLI Tire GT sponsorship funds, the Competitor must purchase the tires from the PIRELLI appointed tire supplier Braidan Motorsport. - 4.2.5 The Competitor shall display all sponsorship decals as shown in the applicable diagram in Appendix N Car Preparation, Section 4.2.
+4.2.5 The Competitor shall display all sponsorship decals as shown in the applicable diagram in Appendix N - Car Preparation, Section 4.2.